cran/rFSA/README.md

 fitted(fsaFit) #fitted values from all models found by FSA predict(fsaFit) #predicted values from all models found by FSA, can also add newdata command.
 ```
 As we can see from `print(fsaFit)`, from the 10 random starts there were 2 feasible solutions (FS).
 The two feasible included an interaction between hp*wt and drat*carb.
 Each of these FS happened 9 and 1 respectively.
-After looking at `summary(fsaFit)` we can see that hp*wt is statistically significant (p-value<0.01) and drat*carb is marginally significant (p-value ~= 0.06).
+After looking at `summary(fsaFit)` we can see that hp and wt interaction is statistically significant (p-value<0.01) and drat and carb interaction is marginally significant (p-value ~= 0.06).
 If we wished to find interactions that were significant, we could change `criterion=int.p.val` and `minmax = "min"`.
-Do so, will yeild one FS: hp*wt.
+Doing so, will yeild one FS: hp*wt.

 Following up these results with sufficient checks into model fit and diagnositic plots is .